KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 In KeyboardKit, an ``AutocompleteService`` can provide suggestions and predictions to the main ``AutocompleteContext``.
 Unlike other services, there's no standard service implementation in the open-source SDK.

-👑 [KeyboardKit Pro][Pro] unlocks an on-device ``Autocomplete/LocalService`` and a ``Autocomplete/RemoteService`` for integration with remote APIs, as well as next character predictions and AI-powered next word prediction.
-Information about Pro features can be found further down.
+👑 [KeyboardKit Pro][Pro] unlocks an on-device ``Autocomplete/LocalAutocompleteService`` and a ``Autocomplete/RemoteAutocompleteService`` for integration with external APIs, plus next character prediction, next word prediction, etc. Information about Pro features can be found further down.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro